msabramo/colorama/README.txt

 Thanks
 ======
+Daniel Griffith for multiple fabulous patches.
+Oscar Lester for valuable fix to stop ANSI chars being sent to non-tty output.
 Roger Binns, for many suggestions, valuable feedback, & bug reports.
 Tim Golden for thought and much appreciated feedback on the initial idea.